asha-saini06/java-refresher-notes/Notes.md

 - Security roles.
 - Declaring tag libraries.

-## 81. Filters & Listeners in Servlet API
+## 81. Filters and Listeners in Servlet API

 ### Filters in Servlets